jdcloudcom/en/documentation/Storage-and-CDN/CDN/Pricing/Billing-change.md

 # **Billing Change**
+Customers for settlement mode of online settlement can change their billing type on console

 1. Enter the **domain name list** page in the CDN customer console;

-2. Click the “Traffic Billing” or the “Bandwidth Peak Billing” on the top right corner of the page;
+2. Click the "Traffic Billing" or the "Bandwidth Peak Billing" on the top right corner of the page;

 ![image.png](https://img1.jcloudcs.com/cms/8860a31d-e13e-4502-a26a-6b30b8c1100a20180423141943.png)